Chef (2014 film)

 Favreau wrote the script after directing several big-budget films, wanting to go "back to basics" and to create a film about cooking.
 Food truck owner and chef Roy Choi served as a co-producer and oversaw the menus and food prepared for the film.
 Principal photography took place in July 2013 in Los Angeles, Miami, Austin and New Orleans.

-Chef premiered at South by Southwest on March 7, 2014, and was released theatrically on May 9, 2014, by Open Road Films.
+Chef premiered at South by Southwest on March 7, 2014, and was released theatrically in the United States on May 9, 2014, by Open Road Films.
 It was well received by critics, who praised the direction, music, writing, story, and performances, and grossed $46 million against a production budget of $11 million.

 Plot

 Miami-born Carl Casper is the head chef of Gauloises in Brentwood, Los Angeles.
-While popular with his kitchen staff and hostess Molly, Carl clashes with the restaurant's owner, Riva, who wants him to stick to classical cuisine rather than innovative dishes.
-Carl also has a strained relationship with his tech-savvy preteen son, Percy, and his rich ex-wife, Inez.
+Although popular with his kitchen staff and hostess Molly, he clashes with the restaurant's owner, Riva, who wants him to stick to the same menu of classical cuisine rather than innovative dishes.
+Carl also has a strained relationship with his rich ex-wife, Inez, and their tech-savvy preteen son, Percy.

-When Carl has the chance to serve prestigious food critic and blogger Ramsey Michel, Riva demands he prepare old favorites at the last minute; Carl concedes, leading to a scathing review.
+When Carl has the chance to serve prestigious food critic and blogger Ramsey Michel, Riva demands he prepare old favorites at the last minute rather than the innovative ones he wants; Carl concedes, leading to a scathing review.
 Carl insults Ramsey on Twitter, not realizing that his reply is public, and gains a large online following.
-Carl comes up with a new menu that his staff loves and invites Ramsey to a "rematch", but leaves after confronting Riva, who wants the old menu again.
+He comes up with a new menu that his staff loves and invites Ramsey to a "rematch", but while Carl and his crew are preparing for the new food items, Riva storms into the kitchen and demands Carl make the old menu again, demeaning him as nothing but a cook while he himself is the boss.
+Furious, Carl throws his apron and quits.

-At home, Carl prepares the menu he wanted, while his sous-chef Tony serves Ramsey the same dishes from his prior visit.
-Ramsey tweets negatively about Carl, provoking Carl into confronting him at the restaurant.
+At home, Carl prepares the menu he wanted, drowning his anger through cooking while his sous-chef Tony serves Ramsey the same dishes from his prior visit.
+Learning that Carl had quit even before honoring their bet, Ramsey tweets negatively about Carl by mocking him as a coward for running away from their bet, provoking him into a confrontation at the restaurant.
 Videos of Carl's meltdown go viral, leaving him humiliated and unemployable.